Diving in Curaçao

-Papiamentu is the local language, but Dutch, English and Spanish are all widely spoken and understood.
+Dutch is the official language, while Papiamentu is the most commonly spoken language.
+English and Spanish are all widely spoken and understood.
 Papiamentu is a form of Creole indigenous particularly to Bonaire, Curaçao, and Aruba, where it is considered the national language.
-You'll sound like a pro if you say 'Bon Dia' (Good Morning) to the locals.
+You'll sound like a pro if you say 'Bon Dia' (Good Morning) or "Danki" (Thank you)to the locals.

 History, Art, and Culture

 The Amerindian Arawaks were the 1st inhabitants of Curaçao, before the Spanish lieutenant Alonso de Ojeda visited the island in 1499.
 In 1634, long after the Spanish had abandoned Curaçao, the Dutch West Indies Company claimed the island.
 In 1642, Peter Stuyvesant was installed as governor and Curaçao soon became a Dutch commercial center and developed extensive slave trade activities.
 The plantations were successful in growing peanuts, maize, and fruits, and the production of salt was also discovered - dried from the island's saline ponds.

 During this period, the local language Papiamentu - a mixture of Portuguese, Spanish, Dutch, and African dialects, developed by the slaves - became the main means of communication.

 In 1920, oil was discovered off the Venezuelan coast which signaled a new era for Curaçao.
 The island became a center for distilling crude oil imported from Venezuela, and Curaçao's Royal Dutch Shell Refinery became the island's biggest business and employer.